1967 NSWRFL season: Season summary

-The 1967 season was the first played under the limited tackle rule, replacing the previous era (since the code's 1908 inception) of unlimited tackles.
+The 1967 season was the first played under the limited tackle rule, replacing the unlimited tackle rule previously used since the code's 1908 inception.
 The number of tackles was four and would remain at that number for only four years before being increased to six in 1971.

 Also this season Lidcombe Oval became the Western Suburbs club's homeground.

 The twelve sides met each other twice in twenty-two regular premiership rounds before the top four teams battled out four finals.
 For the sixth consecutive season St. George finished as minor premiers.
 The two newcomers to the premiership, Penrith and Cronulla-Sutherland, finished the season second last and last respectively.

 In 1967 the Nine Network reached agreement with the NSWRFL for a fee of $5,000 for TV broadcasting rights for the grand final.

 South Sydney won their seventeenth premiership, defeating Canterbury-Bankstown in their first grand final since 1947.
-This finally spelled the end for St. George's monopoly on Grand Final wins which lasted over a decade, and commenced a new period of Souths' dominance, in which they would win four premierships in a five-year period.
+This finally spelled the end for St. George's monopoly on Grand Final wins which lasted over a decade, and commenced a new period of South Sydney dominance, during which they would win four premierships in a five-year period.

 The 1967 season also saw the retirement from the League of future Australian Rugby League Hall of Fame inductee, Reg Gasnier.

 Teams

-1967 saw the NSWRFL expand to twelve teams with the introduction of the Penrith and Cronulla-Sutherland clubs.
+1967 saw the NSWRFL expand to twelve teams with the introduction of the Penrith Panthers and Cronulla-Sutherland Sharks clubs.
 This was the first time the number of clubs had increased since 1947 and the first time ever the number of clubs competing totalled more than ten.